metavercity/wvessel/README.md

 Or just edit `.vessel.release` to manually specify the tag.

-When the file is missing, the scripts connects to github to lookup the latest vessel release tag and if that fails it falls back to the latest already downloaded and cached binary.
+When the file is missing, the script connects to github to lookup the latest vessel release tag and if that fails it falls back to the latest already downloaded and cached binary.

 A cache of tag-binaries is kept in your home directory.